 By 1870, Moses and Lucinda had relocated to Nodaway County, Missouri (across the state line, but no more than 50 miles from their previous home in Iowa).
 As of 1880, they had moved a few miles west into Atchison County, Missouri (which actually adjoins Fremont County, Iowa).
 The next available census, after 1880, is from 1900, and it shows only Moses, then a widower, living with his son John in Belleville, Republic County, Kansas.
 So Lucinda had passed away sometime prior to 1900, and, indeed, according to Elza Martin's letter, she had died sometime before 1897.

-I know of seven children born to Moses C. VanNess and Lucinda Martin, but have been unable to learn much about their later lives, marriages, and eventual deaths:
+I know of seven children born to Moses C. VanNess and Lucinda Martin, but I have only the sketchiest of information about their later lives (for all except John):

-If you can provide any additional information about Lucinda, Moses, or their descendents, feel free to contact me at the address shown in the image below.
+If you can provide any additional information about Lucinda, Moses, or their descendants, feel free to contact me at the address shown in the image below.